davneesh/Data-Job-Market-Analysis/README.md

     - **Seaborn Library:** Helped me create more advanced visuals.
 - **Google Collab:** The tool I used to run my Python scripts which let me easily include my notes and analysis.
 - **Microsost Power BI:**
-- **Git & GitHub:** Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.

-# Data Preparation and Cleanup

-This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability.

-## Filter India Jobs

-To focus the analysis on the India job market, I used Excel to filter job data based on relevant criteria, such as location, keywords, or country-specific fields.
-This allowed me to isolate job listings specific to India for further insights and analysis.

-## Import & Clean Up Data

-I start by importing necessary libraries and loading the dataset, followed by initial data cleaning tasks to ensure data quality.

-# The Analysis

-Each Jupyter notebook for this project aimed at investigating specific aspects of the data job market.
-Here’s how I approached each question:

 # Data Jobs Dashboard
 <img src="Data Jobs Dashboard.png">